We are looking for the brightest and most innovative scholars who aspire to research in Israel and join the Fulbright heritage.

 Hebrew University of Jerusalem must provide grantees with Postdoctoral status, including access to campus resources (such a letter is not required at the time of application).

-Each candidate is responsible for arranging their institutional affiliations at Hebrew University independently, including development of the program of work for the proposed visit through contacts at Hebrew University.
+Each candidate is responsible for arranging their institutional affiliations at Hebrew University of Jerusalem independently, including development of the program of work for the proposed visit through contacts at Hebrew University of Jerusalem.

 Please contact Noa Turgeman at USIEF (NoaT@fulbright.org.il) with any questions you may have.
 Noa Turgeman is available to assist in finding suitable hosts.
 If you anticipate delays in obtaining the letter of invitation by the September 16 deadline, please contact CIES (email@example.com) and Noa Turgeman (NoaT@fulbright.org.il).